MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|EnableOrganizationPicker|DWORD|

 ***Value***
-- **1**: Users will be able to select the cloud service of their preference prior to login.
+- **1**: The proxy server and port configured, will override the proxy server and port configured in Windows.

 ## Configure Power Automate for desktop to bypass a corporate proxy server